 Leiden University Starting New Bachelor's Programme in Cybersecurity & Cybercrime

 Leiden University will start the new Bachelor's programme in Cybersecurity & Cybercrime in September 2025.
 This will be a multidisciplinary study in which the field of ICT security is approached from the disciplines of computer science, administrative and organisational science, criminology, and law.
-According to the university, the program is well in line with the growing demand for cyber experts and there are plenty of opportunities for students in the labor market.
+According to the university, the programme is well in line with the growing demand for cyber experts and there are plenty of opportunities for students in the labor market.
+Interested?
+Join the Bachelor's Open Day on Saturday 12 October.

 Bibi van den Berg, Professor of Cybersecurity Governance at Leiden University, is closely involved in the new programme.
 She calls themed subjects such as ransomware and responsible disclosure the best parts of the new study given by teachers and cyber experts.
 'This is how current challenges are highlighted in a concrete but also in-depth way,' says Van den Berg.
 The specific focus on cybercrime is 'unique'.
 According to the professor, only limited attention is paid to this in existing training programs in the form of a single minor or a single subject.